If you're looking for the best camera phones around, we're here to help with your search.

 For the sake of convenience, having a smartphone with a great camera is more convenient than lugging a big DSLR around with a plethora of lenses.

 Moreover, as controls for ISO and shutter speed can be found in high-end flagships these days, then there's a possible argument to suggest that the plucky phone may be catching up.

 Read More: Samsung Galaxy S22 Ultra Vs S21 Ultra: What's The Difference?

 However, in the real world, very few photographers are likely to shy away from their mirrorless or DSLR cameras due to a few things - most notably, the sheer size of the sensors and control.

 An actual camera offers great freedom and customisation with pictures and video.
 In addition, given that these are devices truly designed to take incredible shots, the end product is likely to be a lot better.

 Does sensor size matter for camera phones?

-The size of the sensor determines how much light is let into the camera which can lead to higher quality photos as the camera has more light information from which it can process an ideal image.
+The size of the sensor determines how much light is let into the camera which can lead to higher-quality photos as the camera has more light information from which it can process an ideal image.

-It is a misconception that the higher the megapixel, the better an image.
+It is a misconception that the higher the megapixel, the better the image.
 For example, a flagship smartphone with a 108 MP camera won't be able to compete on the same level as a 20 MP DSLR largely thanks to sensor size.